ZhgChg.Li

 thisMonthSheet.setFrozenRows(2);

-// Add a total column
+// Add total column

 const summaryColumnIndex = thisMonthSheet.getLastColumn() + 1;

-// Fill in the total column
+// Fill total column

 for(const currentRow in this.sheetFields) {